Fattcat/esp32-FakeGotchi/README.md

 - It looks UNDETECTABLE (Try to imagine - who will think this is an attacker :D)
 - **More advanced** lot of types for **WiFi and Bluetooth Attacks**
 # Cons
-- Weaker than real Pwnagotchi
+- Weaker than real Pwnagotchi cuz of wifi chip and power
-- it cant capture handshake :(